Dermal Fillers

 This will be obtained prior to any procedure.
 Financial cost will be given in writing in your Rejuvenation Management Plan.

-NASHA or HA fillers are safe, effective and easy to use.
+NASHA or HA treatments are safe, effective and easy to use.
 Complications are rare and are generally limited to oedema (swelling) and bruising.

 The following day you will be advised to expect additional swelling as hydration occurs.
 This may result in some soreness.
 Bruising may occur up to 72 hours after the procedure.